krb5/krb5/doc/admin/conf_files/krb5_conf.rst

 **plugin_base_dir**
     If set, determines the base directory where krb5 plugins are located.
 The default value is the ``krb5/plugins`` subdirectory of the krb5 library directory.
+This relation is subject to parameter expansion (see below) in release 1.17 and later.

 **preferred_preauth_types**
     This allows you to set the preferred preauthentication types which